algolia/shipjs/website/guide/useful-config.md

 };
 ```

-By default, `publishCommand` returns `yarn publish` or `npm publish`.
+By default, `publishCommand` returns `npm publish`.
 You can override it like the above to release it to wherever you want.

 If you have configured `monorepo`, this command will run in each package in `monorepo.packagesToPublish`.